thunderbird/thunderbird-android/docs/engineering/adr/0010-adopt-project-wide-repository-pattern.md

 - Domain code can evolve independently from the current per-account database and its eventual consolidated replacement.
 - Focused contracts avoid overly broad interfaces, make dependencies clearer, and are easier to fake in tests.
-- Explicit account and aggregate identifiers make account filtering reviewable and support safe database consolidation.
+- Explicit account and entity identifiers make account filtering reviewable and support safe database consolidation.
 - KMP-safe contracts can move to shared source sets without exposing Android implementation details.

 ### Negative Outcomes